benjaminthhansen073-pixel/THH-HUB-FIND-THE-NEEDLE/README.md

 			) then
 				movement +=
 					Camera.CFrame.RightVector

-				keyboard = true
 			end

-			if not keyboard
-				and humanoid.MoveDirection.Magnitude
-					> 0.05 then
+			if movement.Magnitude < 0.05 then

-				movement +=
+				movement =
 					humanoid.MoveDirection
 			end